r-ook/pymsweeper/README.md

 6.)
 Added number hints for flags
 7.)
 Options to disable hints
 8.)
 Confirm numbered flags to lock (will fail if flagged value not match)
 9.)
 Added handling for updating hinter with locked/hit numbers as well
+10.)
+Changed f-strings to `format` to support lower versions.

 # Fixes:
 1.)
 Fixed a potential issue if first click is flagged it would still trigger a `set_IEDs`